-It represents the “Not of this World” subculture of religious fanatics who take it upon themselves to announce to commoners like us they are just a bit too good for life on Earth.
+This symbol represents the “Not of this World” subculture of religious fanatics who take it upon themselves to announce to commoners like us they are just a bit too good for life on Earth.
 They’re going to heaven and you probably aren’t.
-Poor things are stuck here on Earth.

 Meanwhile, many of the rest of us poor souls are doing our best to make things better right here “In this World.”
 You know, the actual world.
 Not some misguided fantasy of a desperate imagination.